 - Write down the steps involved in your sales process, from payment processing to entering details into your accounting system to shipping, tracking, and returns

 - If you don’t know, identify the accounting tool your business uses

 - Identify what steps are manual today (ie: “inventory levels across multiple stores need to be manually adjusted”)

 - Consider what manual steps can be automated with a simple accounting-to-ecommerce store data integration

 A plan to sync or link your business system is worth a consideration if you’re bringing in 200 sales orders a month.
 And if you’re selling on multiple channels (even in-store) data integration makes a whole lot of sense.

-Lindsay Hampson lives and breathes all things integration, after the sale, and marketing at eBridge Connections.
+About the blogger: Lindsay Hampson lives and breathes all things integration, after the sale, and marketing at eBridge Connections.
 When not writing blogs or working with merchants, she is connecting with the many partners eBridge has; like Microsoft, Sage, NetSuite, SAP, Inuit, Epicor, Amazon, Magento, Shopify, eBay, BigCommerce, WooCommerce, Walmart, Home Depot, Costco and many more.
 She proudly procrastinates around the holidays and orders her family’s gifts at the last moment (with free 2 day shipping).
 Got 5 minutes?
 Plan your eCommerce integration today with on this quick Blueprint Builder.